Tinea versicolor

 What if my tinea versicolor isn’t getting better?

-Other rashes can look like tinea versicolor (usually a type of eczema).
-If over-the-counter options are not working or the tinea versicolor keeps coming back, look for a board-certified dermatologist in your area to check them.
-There are oral antifungal medications that work really well for most people.
+Other rashes (often eczema) can look like tinea versicolor.
+If over-the-counter options aren’t working or the rash recurs, look for a board-certified dermatologist in your area.
+Oral antifungal medications are very effective.
 If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually with Honeydew.

 DISCLAIMER